Shaaali/identity-apps/docs/guides/applications/spa/spa-configure-general.md

 # Add authentication to SPA

-This guide provides steps to authenticate users to any SPA with OIDC protocol.
+This guide provides steps to authenticate users with OIDC protocol to a SPA written using any framework in general.

 ## Configure an application in Asgardeo